15th Scottish Infantry Division

 Total Casualties June 1944 to May 1945 were 11,772

 Harold Archer was my Dad.
-He was born in 1923 in Dewsbury, Yorkshire, the eldest son of a mill-worker, George Archer, who had himself fought in and survived the great War of 1914-1918 (see articles George Archer and the Bantams and George Archer at Passchendaele.
+He was the eldest son of a mill-worker, George Archer, who had himself fought in and survived the great War of 1914-1918 (see articles George Archer and the Bantams and George Archer at Passchendaele.)

-What follows is Harold’s war service diary in his own words, given to me in about 2000:
+This is Harold's war service diary in his own words, first published 2008 and updated 2018.

 MY ARMY SERVICE MAY 1942 to JANUARY 1947